Arthur Dudley Stewart: Biography

+Early life

 Arthur Dudley Stewart was born on 8 October 1877 in Fuzhou, China.
 His father, Rev. Robert Warren Stewart and his mother, Louisa Kathleen Stewart (née Smyly) were both members of well-known Dublin families.
 They had gone out to Fujian as C.M.S. missionaries in 1875.
 Arthur spent his early years in Fuzhou and spoke Fuzhou dialect before he learned to speak English.

 In 1882, the Stewarts went on furlough, and when they returned to China, Arthur and two young brothers were left in the care of their grandfather, Mr. J.R.
 Stewart of Gortletteragh, Dunleary (Dún Laoghaire).
 Here Arthur was brought up, except that, when his parents returned to furlough, he and the other children joined them in England and the family was reunited for a few months.
 Later the three boys went to Haileybury.
 When Arthur was sixteen, his parents returned to China for the fourth and last time, taking with them the five younger children.

 Then came the unfortunate tragedy of the uprising of the Chinese party, known to foreigners as ‘the vegetarians’.
 This was a semi-political party, whose aim was mainly anti-government, but partly anti-foreign.
 This party had few, if any, branches outside the province of Fujian; and even there was not taken seriously either by the authority or by the foreigners.
 All foreigners were called in to Fuzhou, but after a couple months the provincial governor declared that all trouble was over, and a number of missionaries left the city for a brief holiday.
-On 1 August 1895, a party of ‘Vegetarians’ attacked and killed fifteen including Mr and Mrs Stewart and two of their children.
+On 1 August 1895, a party of ‘Vegetarians’ attacked and killed fifteen people including Mr and Mrs Stewart and two of their children.
 The event is known as the Kucheng massacre.